These grants fund eligible organisations to deliver skills, training and career development projects that support women pursuing careers in trades.

 - Support women’s learning to increase their job opportunities.

-This program is administered by Training Services.
+This program is funded and administered by Training Services.

 Eligibility